Questions (FAQs) Extended Training Benefits and Department Approved Training

 Extension Benefits (TEB) the same as Department Approved Training (DAT)?

-going to school.
-If you discontinue school, TEB is no longer available.
+while you are collecting.
+If you discontinue school, TEB is no

 Q: If I am on DAT and run out of benefits, can I qualify for TEB?

 TEB is only payable after you have exhausted all payments on regular